jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 You can still find `kindlegen` through the Internet Archive.

 The old OS X version no longer works on my Apple laptop.
-To verify `kindlegen` still works, I downloaded the Linux version and used it in a linux Docker container.
+To verify `kindlegen` still works, I downloaded the Linux version and used it in a Linux Docker container.

 Maybe some day I'll write up doing this but you can use the Kindle Previewer application to make your dictionary so we'll do that.